SpencerCDixon/Gosu-Tutorial/readme.md

 keep it simple.

-The last snippet of code instantiates a new instance of the Game class we just created and then calls the #show instance method to show the game screen.
-Show is an instance method that gets inherited from Gosu::Window.
+The last snippet of code instantiates a new instance of the Game class we just created and then calls the #show instance method to display the game screen on your computer.  #Show is an instance method that gets inherited from Gosu::Window.
+If you're not familiar with the #method_name notation it just means that the methods is an instance method.

-Another way to write that would be:
+Another way to write that last line would be:
 ```ruby
 my_game = Game.new
 my_game.show
 ```

+Go ahead and run your main.rb file so you can see the game screen be displayed to the computer screen.
+Success!

+###<a name="draw_update"></a> Draw & Update

+Now that we can get a Gosu game set up and a screen drawn we need to go over two of the most important concepts of Gosu: draw and update.
+Draw and update are what allow Gosu display game elements on the screen we just created.

+A great way to understand draw and update is to think about those old school movie cameras that had to be cranked.
+They would display a certain number of frames of film per second.
+Each frame would display the cartoon moving ever so slightly.
+When put through the projector it would create the movie and characters would appear to be moving seamlessly.

+**Draw** would be the actual film with the pictures of people/cartoons on it.
+**Update** would be the projector that sends the film through the camera to be displayed on the screen.